-In the throne room of heaven on the right hand of the One on the throne, there is a scroll of unprecedented importance.
+Revelation chapter 5 begins in the throne room of heaven.
+On the right hand of the One on the throne there is a scroll of unprecedented importance.
 It is written on the inside of the scroll and on the back, something not often done as it was more difficult to write on the reverse side of the scroll, which was against the grain of the papyrus.
 It is sealed seven times to insure its secrecy; for it contains the full account of the destiny of the world and human history.
 It is a book on the course of history (see Psalm 139:16).

 An angel appearing as a town crier calls for one who is worthy to break the seals and open the scroll.
 The summons has been put forth through all of creation and no one is found who is worthy to reveal the meaning of history.
 No one is able to read and ponder the scroll's words.
 It appears as if the promise of Revelation 4:1, "Come up here, and I will show you what must take place after this," will remain unfulfilled.
 Understandably, John breaks down in bitter weeping.
 Without the unrolling of the scroll, God's plan for creation will be circumvented.
 The destiny of the world will no longer be assured.

 But, John is now assured that the scroll will indeed be opened.
 One of the elders tells him that there is one who has indeed conquered and therefore is worthy to break the seals and unlock the meaning of history.
 The Lion of the Tribe of Judah is worthy.
 And as John gazes upon the Lion, he sees not a strong and mighty beast, but a small lamb; and it is a lamb that has been slaughtered as a sacrifice.
 And yet, this slaughtered lamb is standing ready to act.
 Here is the key to the book of Revelation-- God does not conquer evil with the sword, but through cross and resurrection!
 John Howard Yoder profoundly notes,